 Where can I make savings?

-So if you want to save more money for living, there's ways to reduce funeral costs without compromising on a meaningful send-off.
+If this is the case, there are ways to reduce funeral costs without compromising on a meaningful send-off.
 We offer some suggestions below:

 1. Avoid peak demand times such as the weekend